serialx/web-eval-agent/README.md

 ## 🏁 Quick Start (macOS/Linux)

-1. Get your API key at [operative.sh](https://www.operative.sh)
-2. Run the installer
+1. Run the installer
 ```bash
 # Feel welcome to inspect the installer script like so:
 # curl -LSf https://operative.sh/webevalqa/install.sh | less
 # Download, install, and remove the installer script
 curl -LSf https://operative.sh/webevalqa/install.sh -o install.sh && bash install.sh && rm install.sh
 ```
-3. Unleash the agent in Cursor Agent Mode with web_app_ux_evaluator (may have to restart Cursor)
+2. Unleash the agent in Cursor Agent Mode with web_app_ux_evaluator (may have to restart Cursor)

 ## 🛠️ Install in Cursor Agent with Single Command
 ```bash